 Collectors of antique or classic cars know they aren't for everyday driving.
 Because these autos generally appreciate rather than depreciate in value, they deserve specialized insurance.
 Here's what you need to know about protecting an antique or classic car.

 To be eligible for classic car insurance, your vehicle must fit one of the following definitions:

-- Classic Car: A vehicle 10 to 24 years old that is a rare make and model due to exceptional workmanship or limited production.
+- Classic Car: A vehicle 10 to 24 years old that has historic interest (e.g., a hot rod or muscle car).

 - Antique car: A vehicle 25 or more years old that has historic interest.
 If a 'classic car' is more than 25 years old, it is considered an antique car for insurance purposes.